-Wizards clinch division for first time since since 1979
+Wizards clinch division for first time since 1978-79

-Washington Wizards clinch franchise's first division title since 1978-79
+Wizards clinch first division title since 1978-79, ending longest drought in pro sports

-The Washington Wizards have clinched the franchise's first division title since 1978-79 after defeating the Lakers, 119-108.
+The Washington Wizards clinched the franchise's first division title since 1978-79 on Tuesday after defeating the Lakers, 119-108.

-The title ends the longest professional sports divisional drought.
+Washington's Southeast Division title ends the longest active divisional title drought in professional sports.

 The previous longest droughts include a 42-year period without a division title for the Clippers until 2012-13 and a 39-year drought from the Warriors that ended in 2014-15.